Table Pre-training: A Survey on Model Architectures, Pre-training Objectives, and Downstream Tasks: Pre-training Objectives

 \subsubsection{Column-level}

-The Masked Column Prediction (MCP) objective used in TaBERT~\cite{yin2020tabert} encourages the model to recover the names and data types of masked columns, and it depends on a premise of the relational schema.
+Masked Column Prediction (MCP) was introduced by TaBERT to recover the names and data types of masked columns.
+GAP proposed to recover columns names using column values or the input utterance.
+Both of them assumed that tables were vertically-oriented and relational.